 This morning we wake up on the north coast of the jungle-clad island of Batanta.
 The jungle-clad island of Batanta offers us a chance to stretch our legs on a trek into the island’s interior.
 We will anchor at the foot of Arefi Village, nestled on the north coast of the island, where we will find local guides to escort us through the mangrove waters to the start point of our hike.
 A short walk along the riverbed brings us to the first of two jungle waterfalls complete with a refreshing pool for cooling off.
 The fit and adventurous may choose to continue the uphill climb along the rocks to where a second, larger cascade awaits.
 After leaving the wilderness behind us, we will find a nearby spot to swim and snorkel.

 We will wake offshore of Sawinggarai Village.
 It will be an early morning start as the dinghy takes us in the dark over to the village and a local guide will take us on a 20-minute walk into the forest.
 As dawn breaks in the forest canopy, we should get good views of the bright ‘Cendrawasih Merah’ or Red Bird of Paradise.
 Back in the village there will be time to meet with the community and perhaps visit the school.
 We will be back on the boat by mid-morning and if time permits we’ll travel over to Pef Island to snorkel and motor around the convoluted coast, while learning the myth about the prehistoric hand print still visible high on a limestone cliff.
 In the afternoon we’ll head towards Sorong and should have time for a snorkel before dinner.

-After breakfast we will say goodbye to Dr. Tony, the crew and our sea based home, the Ombak Putih.
+After breakfast we will say goodbye to the the crew and our sea-based home, the Ombak Putih.
 We will take the tenders ashore where you will be transferred to the airport for your onward travel.